Adamoso/testJoss/paper.md

 The solution used for cloud computing is [DigitalOcean](https://www.digitalocean.com/).
 The platform is affordable and presents an intuitive website interface to keep track of all currently running droplets.
 Droplet is a name given by DigitalOcean for their Linux servers running on top of cloud-based hardware.
 Configuration of a new server is done entirely through R using the setup feature of the xai2cloud package which creates a new droplet with R version 3.6.3 and all the essential packages already installed.

 After the initial setup the deployment process is instant and intuitive.
 The package can deploy any model wrapped into an explainer with one R function.
 Explainers are adapters available for predictive models created using the DALEX package.
-This allows for sharing work progress on the run.
+Deployed model is subsequently available on the server with XAI features enabling thorough exploration.

 # Deployment example